BuvinJT/distbuilder/docs/LowLevel.md

 ### installQtIfw

-When the QtIFW utlity is required for use by the library (i.e. when [buildInstaller](#buildinstaller) is invoked), an attempt will be made to resolve the path to it via a collection of methods.
+When the QtIFW utility is required for use by the library (i.e. when [buildInstaller](#buildinstaller) is invoked), an attempt will be made to resolve the path to it via a collection of methods.
 First, if a [QtIfwConfig](ConfigClasses.md#qtifwconfig) object is provided